vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 You can add new command to the list of project npm scripts inside the `package.json` file [via Generator](#extending-package).
 :::

-If you try to run new command in the project with your plugin installed, you will see the folowing output:
+If you try to run a new command in the project with your plugin installed, you will see the following output:

 ```bash
 $ vue-cli-service greet